 First, you have to determine the right age to retire.
 This will often depend upon your health and your industry, but, in general, the longer you can work the better off financially you'll be upon retirement.

 If you retire early, your monthly Social Security benefits will fall.
 If you push retirement off, the amount of your benefits will rise for every extra year of work you log.
 This can prove crucial depending upon how long you live after retirement.

 Your health is also an important factor in determining the amount of money you need for a satisfying retirement.
 Health care is not inexpensive, even when you factor in Medicare.
 If you are already having health problems before retirement, you can expect to spend a significant amount of out-of-pocket money in healthcare once you are no longer working.

 Consider your retirement goals, too.
 You might want to live a life of luxury after you stop working.
 That might not be possible if you have not saved enough money.
 In such a case, you might have to scale back your plans to cruise the world's oceans and instead be content with taking day trips to state parks.
 Luxuries are not as important as paying the bills and living comfortably.

 Finally, take a look at your skills.
 Just because you've retired from one company does not mean that you cannot still earn money.
 You can work on a part-time basis as a consultant.
 You could start a home-based business with your spouse.
 You might even run a side business with one of your children.
 Such outside work can keep you connected to your industry while also giving you more hours to spend on relaxing with your grandchildren or spouse.

 Retirement planning is far from an easy task today.
 However, those workers who know how much money they need during their retirement years can at least take the steps necessary to boost the odds that their retirement years will be pleasant ones.
-Once you know the financial realities of your retirement, there's nothing stopping you from saving the money you need to make your retirement goals come true.

 Will you have enough money for retirement?